kubos/kubos/docs/os-docs/kubos-linux-overview.rst

-KubOS Linux Overview
+Kubos Linux Overview
 ====================

 Introduction
 ------------

-This is intended as a higher-level overview of the KubOS Linux configuration, installation, and distribution for the Kubos clients' embedded systems.
+This is intended as a higher-level overview of the Kubos Linux configuration, installation, and distribution for the Kubos clients' embedded systems.

 The high level components of every system will be: - Low-level bootloader/s - U-Boot (mid-level bootloader.
-Loads KubOS Linux) - KubOS Linux
+Loads Kubos Linux) - KubOS Linux

 Ideally, all the files will be delivered to the customer as a pre-baked